 A letter from our pastors.

 We believe that God wants to transform the world for the better, and we believe that God is going to do that through the church and through people like you.
 That’s what it’s all about—people.
 Our desire to be the church is not so great as our desire to organize, gather, and build a community of people being transformed by God.
-We want to be a neighborhood church with a city-wide impact.
+We want to build community, not a crowd.
+And we want o create space for you to be known, and live out your passion in reckless abandon to God.
+That’s why we want to be a network of small faith communities engaged in bold acts of faith and mission.

 More than anything else, we want to see new people be transformed by the person and power of Jesus.

-One of the best ways to make new disciples of Jesus Christ is by encountering the living God through dynamic worship, having intentional relationships, and engaging in risk-taking mission.
+One of the best ways to make new disciples of Jesus Christ is by encountering the living God through dynamic worship, having intentional relationships, engaging in risk-taking mission, and finding ways to expand each of these through faithful multiplication.
 That's our mission, and it guides everything we do.

 We have a simple philosophy here at Central City.
 It's in response to a lot of churches that we grew up in.
 You see, in church we were always expected to learn first how to behave, then what to believe, and—if we got those things right—we could belong.